fernandocanizo/fernandocanizo/README.md

 ### 😎

-I'm Fernando L. Canizo, a parent of three, programmer of many, gardener of too many, builder of several, handyman when it's required.
+I'm Fernando L. Canizo, a parent of three, programmer of many, gardener of many more, builder of several, and a pretty decent handyman when it's required.

 Currently (2021.01) taking a little time off, but I'll be happy to hear about work propositions be them for `{part,full}`-time projects or fun and interesting ideas.